 Extracorporeal Shock Wave Therapy, also known as Radial Pressure Wave Therapy, can significantly reduce or eliminate chronic pain.
 Studies indicate that it is extremely effective at reversing damage to tissue allowing the affected area to regenerate and heal itself.

 How does it work?

 Shockwave therapy eliminates pain right at the point of origin.
-The point of injury is subjected to high energy acoustic pulses (or shock waves).
-These shock waves are sound waves, not electric shocks.
-There is no electric shock involved in the treatment.
+The point of injury is subjected to high energy acoustic pulses (shock waves).
+Since these shock waves are sound waves, there are no electric shocks involved in this treatment.
 The body reacts with a strong healing response with raised local metabolism, increase capillary growth and tissue regeneration.1 Calcified tissue will start to be broken-up and re-absorbed by the body.